 607-753-2057

-Sigma Pi Sigma was founded in 1921 to honor outstanding scholarship in physics, to encourage interest in physics among students at all levels, to promote an attitude of service of its members towards their fellow students, colleagues and the public and to provide a fellowship of persons who have excelled in physics.
+Sigma Pi Sigma was founded in 1921 to honor outstanding scholarship in physics, to encourage interest in physics among students at all levels, to promote an attitude of service of its members toward their fellow students, colleagues and the public and to provide a fellowship of persons who have excelled in physics.
 Membership in Sigma Pi Sigma is for a lifetime.

 To be eligible for membership, a student must be in the top one-third of his or her class in general scholarship, must have completed at least three semesters of full-time college work and at least three semester courses in physics that can be credited toward a physics major.
 Non-physics majors who meet the standards are eligible for membership.